1. FC Köln: A successful new club

 After the union of these two predecessor sides (1948), 1.
-FC Köln began play in the tough Oberliga West in the 1949–50 season and by 1954 had won their first divisional championship.
-That same year they lost the DFB-Pokal final 1–0 to VfB Stuttgart.
-Die Geißböcke won their second divisional championship in 1960 and appeared in the national final against Hamburger SV, where they lost 2–3.
-They went on to finish first in the Oberliga West in each of the next three seasons and again played their way to the national final in 1962 and 1963.
-They won the 1962 match 4–0 over 1.
-FC Nürnberg resulting in entry to the 1962–63 European Cup where they were one of the favourites to win the trophy.
-In the first round Köln visited Dundee F.C. of Scotland and lost 1–8, and despite winning the second leg back in Germany by 4–0 they were out of the tournament.
-In the following year's national final they lost 1–3 to Borussia Dortmund.
+FC Köln began play in the Oberliga West in the 1949–50 season, and, by 1953–54, had won their first divisional championship.
+In 1954, they lost the DFB-Pokal final 1–0 to VfB Stuttgart.
+Die Geißböcke won their second Oberliga West title in 1959–60, and appeared in the national final against Hamburger SV, where they lost 3–2.
+Köln also finished first in the Oberliga West from 1960–61 to 1962–63.
+They won the 1962 German championship final 4–0 against 1.
+FC Nürnberg, becoming German champions for the first time, and qualified for the 1962–63 European Cup, where they were one of the favourites to win the trophy.
+In the first round, Köln visited Dundee of Scotland and lost 8–1, and despite winning the second leg back in Germany by 4–0, they were eliminated from the tournament.
+In the following year's German championship final, they lost 3–1 to Borussia Dortmund.